Borzyszkowski/HOPE-Generator/README.md

 Next, you can use pre-trained weights to generate HOI for unseen objects.

-For 5 objects from the GRAB dataset run:
+For 5 test objects from the GRAB dataset run:
 - `python ./run_generation.py`

 For 1800 objects from the OakInk dataset run: